tfprogress/daily/README.md

 ---
 ## Website Structure
 - Header                                 [Completed]
 - Footer                                 [Completed]
-- Page 1: For Candidates: Resume [In progress]
+- Page 1: For Candidates: Resume         [Completed]
-- Page 2: For Candidates: 2 [Not specified]
+- Page 2: For Candidates: Aptitude Test  [Not specified]
-- Page 3: For Candidates: 3 [Not specified]
+- Page 3: For Candidates: Courses        [Not specified]
-- Page 4: For Candidates: 4 [Not specified]
+- Page 4: For Candidates: Jobs           [Not specified]
 - Page 5: For Employers: Assured Recruit [Completed]
-- Page 6: For Employers: 2 [Not specified]
+- Page 6: For Employers: Job Description [Not specified]
-- Page 7: For Employers: 3 [Not specified]
+- Page 7: For Employers: Assessment      [Not specified]
-- Page 8: For Employers: 4 [Not specified]
+- Page 8: For Employers: Enquire Now     [Completed]
+- Page 9: Partner With Us                [In Progress]

 ---
 ## Software Information
-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript, Go, Markdown
 - Bootstrap 4.3.1
 - FontAwesome 5.9.0
 - Popper v1